retrowaver/php-allegro-rest-api/README.md

 At this point, there's only one 'real' built-in middleware - `ImageUploadMiddleware` that alters request's URI in case of image upload request (from standard `api.allegro.pl` to image upload-specific `upload.allegro.pl`).

 ### 6.1.
 Create your own middleware
-You can create your own middleware by creating a class implementing `Allegro\REST\Middleware\MiddlewareInterface` and passing it into API constructor:
+You can create your own middleware by creating a class implementing `Retrowaver\Allegro\REST\Middleware\MiddlewareInterface` and passing it into API constructor:

 ```php
 $middleware = [